Quick Answer

 Debt Consolidation

-Multiple debts can be difficult for you to manage.
-You have to keep up with multiple due dates and payments.
-That is why you may want to consider taking out a loan and consolidating your debts.
-Not only can you get out of debt faster by only having to make one payment each month, but you can also save on interest.
+Managing multiple debts means juggling multiple due dates and payments, which creates real room for error.
+Taking out a single loan to pay off several accounts at once can simplify your finances and, in many cases, reduce what you pay in interest.
 Lenders like SoFi, LightStream, and Marcus by Goldman Sachs offer personal loans specifically designed for debt consolidation, often with fixed APRs starting below 12% for well-qualified borrowers.
 The FDIC recommends carefully comparing loan terms and fees before consolidating to ensure the new loan genuinely reduces your total cost of borrowing.

 Debt Payoff Method Comparison